jspaaks/ampersandbox/README.md

 ## Todo

-- model & view a list using a collection
 - undefined v null in JavaScript
 - inheritance AbstractRepository -> GitHubRepositoy and BitbucketRepository or something.
 Relevant code snippet: